Home › Forums › TrueRNG Hardware random number generator › TrueRNG problem on gentoo

-This topic contains 6 replies, has 3 voices, and was last updated by chrekh 9 years, 7 months ago.
+- This topic has 6 replies, 3 voices, and was last updated 10 years, 1 month ago by chrekh.

 There is a slight problem with TrueRNG and openrc start scripts, it seems that the start script uses /dev/ttyACM0 automagically as a tty device and then no data flow to rngd.
 My workaround for now is to start rngd manually.
 Summary here: